MarcDiethelm/xtc/README.md

 and doesn't provide for inter-module (i.e. connectors) testing.
 But it's still very useful to see if something breaks on any given page.
 todo: todos in _static/test/test.js

+### Building sprites with Glue

+todo: sprites generation with node-glue

 ### PHPStorm / WebStorm Users